 Magical moments on game drive at Royal Malewane.

 Enjoy a warm cup of coffee before you embark upon an early morning game drive

-The Royal Malewane Bush Spa is dedicated to your wellbeing on every level.
+The Waters of Royal Malewane Bush Spa is dedicated to your well being on every level

 The infrequently seen Yellow Billed Ox Pecker.

 Our chefs will really spoil you with freshly baked treats